 Don hated to be idle and wanted to die in his boots.
 During his last years, owing to health concerns, his boots morphed into orthopedic sneakers.
 But, heck, whatever Don actually wore on his feet, they were cowboy boots by default.
 I spoke to his neighbor, sculptor Tom Moss, the other day.
 Tom told me, Don got his wish.
 He died in his boots, right there in his workshop.

-Good Bye, Don, it was a pleasure knowing you!
+Good Bye, Don, it was a pleasure and an honor knowing you!